Origen D. Richardson

 Origen Drew Richardson (July 20, 1795 – November 29, 1876) was an American lawyer and politician in the U.S. state of Michigan and in the Nebraska Territory.
 He served in the Michigan House of Representatives and was the fourth lieutenant governor of Michigan.

 Biography

 Richardson was born in Woodstock, Vermont, the son of Mason Richardson and Mary (Powers) Richardson.
 He studied and practiced law in Woodstock.
 While a student in the law offices of a relative, Israel Putnam Richardson (the father of Civil War General Israel Bush Richardson), Origen joined the Army and participated in the Battle of Plattsburgh during the War of 1812.
-He remained in Vermont and practiced law until 1826, when he moved to Pontiac, Michigan.
+He remained in Vermont and practiced law until 1826, when he moved to Pontiac, Michigan Territory.
 He was admitted to the bar of Oakland County in July 1826 and began a law practice.
 In 1830, he was a part of a three-member commission appointed to locate a seat of government for Saginaw County, which at the time was not yet organized.